robbie-a-freeman/princeton-planner/README.md

 - Keep track of user data (From Henry - I think this is where models.py might play a role - MongoDB database)
 - Testing! - Start writing tests

+- Wait... shoot...
+MUS 213 counts twice for music performance certificate, how do we account for that?
+I have an idea

 Completed
 ====================
 - Configure Vagrant so it can run utils/scraper.py and a MongoDB server